-Computational Intelligence and Game Balance
+Computational Intelligence and Game Balance.
+(Industry placement at MindArk)

 Game design has been a staple of human ingenuity and innovation for as long as games have been around.
 From sports, such as football, to applying game mechanics to the real world, such as reward schemes in shops, games have impacted the world in surprising ways.
 This process can, and should, be aided by automated systems, as machines have proven to be capable of finding innovative ways to complement human intuition and inventiveness.
 When man and machine cooperate, better products are created and the world has only to benefit.
 My research seeks to find, test and assess methods to apply computational intelligence to human-led game balance.
 Early research has proven that AI can successfully aid game designers in analysing the viability of various game rules and I intend to document this and polish the techniques that will result from my work.
 To achieve this, I am making use of cutting edge algorithms, powerful AI techniques and novel methods.
 Most of the current work done involves the use of evolutionary algorithms, as well as statistical analysis and evaluation of intelligent agents in various video games.